 Camp Lejeune Lawsuit

 From 1953 to 1987, the water at Marine Corps Base Camp Lejeune in North Carolina was contaminated with dangerous chemicals, which have been linked to cancer, birth defects, and other serious health problems.
 Victims can file a Camp Lejeune lawsuit to pursue compensation and justice, but they only have until August 2024 to do so.
-Contact our team right now to see if you may be owed money.

 Last updated: